Spanish Grammar List: A Complete Guide to 45 Basic Spanish Grammar Terms

 As its name implies, the conditional tense expresses what would happen if a certain condition were fulfilled.
 While in English you normally use “would” + [infinitive], in Spanish you need to conjugate the verbs in the conditional tense.

-You will also use the conditional tense when talking about the future in reported speech (see below), for making wishes and when building conditional sentences.
+You’ll also use the conditional tense when talking about the future in reported speech (see below), when making wishes and when building conditional sentences.

 Me gustaría ser rico.

 (I would like to be rich.) — Wish

 (He said he would be late.) — Reported speech

 (If I had money, I would buy a house.) — Conditional sentence

 Concordancia is the agreement between specific parts of the sentence.
 For instance, in Spanish, there is compulsory agreement between the noun and its adjective, and between the subject and the verb.